-College administration encourages prompt and accurate reporting of all criminal matters or incidents that happen at the main campus or the Academic Centers in Littleton and North Conway.
-Persons who are victims of a crime and do not want to pursue action within the College or criminal justice system are encouraged to consider making a confidential report.
-Use the on-line Crime/Incident Report form, or with permission from the alleged victim, the Vice President for Student Services can file a report on the details of the incident without revealing identities.
-The purpose of this confidential report is to comply with the wishes of the victim while taking steps to ensure the future safety of the College community is maintained.
+College administration strongly encourages prompt and accurate reporting of all criminal matters or incidents that occur at WMCC.
+Persons who are victims of a crime and do not want to pursue action within the college or criminal justice system are encouraged to consider making a confidential report.
+This can be done via the on-line Campus Incident Report Form, or with permission from the alleged victim, the Vice President of Student Affairs can file a report of the incident without revealing identities.
+The purpose of this confidential report is to comply with the wishes of the victim while taking steps to ensure the future safety of the college community is maintained.